Chapter 5 R Coding Basics

 ?read.csv

-You can also write you’re own functions.
+You can also write your own functions.
 Please see Writing custom functions in R for additional details.

 In this chapter we’ve covered: